Oxygen Insider Exclusive!

 Who is Bradley?

-Bradley is an admitted drug dealer with a violent reputation and a criminal history, according to a 2017 Boston Globe report.
+Bradley is an accused drug dealer with a violent reputation and a criminal history, according to a 2017 Boston Globe report.
 Prosecutors in Hernandez's double murder trial called him a drug kingpin and gun dealer.

-Dan Wetzel, an author and sports writer for Yahoo Sports told "Killer Inside" that he was "absolutely capable of killing Aaron Hernandez and Aaron Hernandez knew it.
+Dan Wetzel, an author and sports writer for Yahoo Sports told Killer Inside that he was "absolutely capable of killing Aaron Hernandez and Aaron Hernandez knew it.
 Bradley had guns, he had a crew, he bragged about the number of guys he'd be able to bring to a fight."

-Bradley was no stranger to fights and, according to the docu-series, was once shot in the groin after getting into an altercation at a nightclub in Hartford in 2014.
+Bradley was no stranger to fights and, according to the docuseries, was once shot in the groin after getting into an altercation at a nightclub in Hartford in 2014.
 He immediately responded by running out to his car, blood dripping down his pants, before returning to the establishment and firing 11 gunshots into the bar.

-Hernandez's defense attorney Jose Baez told "Killer Inside" that he was "probably the toughest person I've ever seen and i knew he was going to be a difficult witness to cross examine."
+Hernandez's defense attorney Jose Baez told Killer Inside that he was "probably the toughest person I've ever seen and i knew he was going to be a difficult witness to cross examine."

 What happened between him and Hernandez?